Is an Extended Warranty Worth It? Data-Driven Analysis for Luxury Cars

 - Mercedes-AMG (Active Ride Control): High probability of hydraulic suspension leaks.
 Average repair cost: $3,500.
 Warranty Verdict: Recommended.

-- Land Rover (5.0L V8): High probability of timing chain and cooling crossover failure.
+- Range Rover (5.0L V8): High probability of timing chain and cooling crossover failure.
 Average repair cost: $6,000.
 Warranty Verdict: Mandatory.

 Low-Probability Candidates (Not Worth It)